-FINRA investigates complaints against member firms and their employees.
-We are empowered to take disciplinary actions against member firms and their financial professionals.
-Sanctions imposed by FINRA may include fines, disgorgements, suspensions, bars from the securities industry and/or other appropriate sanctions.
-We also may refer complaints to the Securities and Exchange Commission (SEC), other federal or state enforcement agencies, or another private securities regulator for further action or possible criminal prosecution.
+FINRA investigates complaints against brokerage firms and their employees.
+We are empowered to take disciplinary actions against brokers and their firms.
+Sanctions may include fines, suspensions, a bar from the securities industry or other appropriate sanctions.
+We also may refer complaints to the Securities and Exchange Commission (SEC), other federal or state enforcement agencies or another private securities regulator for further action or possible criminal prosecution.